 Usually, the fittings take place 6-8 weeks after surgery.
 It is important patients receive permission from their physicians to move forward with a fitting.

-Will my insurance cover my breast prosthesis and mastectomy bra?
+Will my insurance and Medicare cover my breast prosthesis and mastectomy bra?

 Most insurance companies will cover costs for the prosthesis and mastectomy bras, and Medicare will cover them as medically necessary.
 Patients should get a prescription from their doctor stating their diagnosis and the need for a right or left breast prosthesis and prosthetic bras.